Leonardo-Boss/suckless-site/dwm.suckless.org/patches/winicon/index.md

 ![screenshots](screenshots.png)

-It is recommended to enable the compiler flag: **-march=native** to gain better performance.
+It is recommended to enable the compiler optimization flags: **-O3** and **-march=native** to enable auto loop vectorize, which leads to better performance.

 The patch is being managed and developed on this GitHub [repo](https://github.com/AdamYuan/dwm-winicon).
 If you discover any bugs or have any idea to optimize it, feel free to create an issue there.